-A: If a sub-adviser is dealing with a registered dealer directly to execute DAP/RAP trades on behalf of the mutual funds, the sub-adviser would meet the definition of a trade-matching party in either paragraph a or b of the definition in section 1.1 of the Instrument.
+A: If a sub-adviser is dealing with a registered dealer directly to process DAP/RAP trades on behalf of the mutual funds, the sub-adviser would meet the definition of a tradematching party in section 1.1 of the Instrument.
+This applies to all sub-advisers regardless of whether they are based or registered in Canada.

-As a trade-matching party, section 3.2 of the Instrument requires the sub-adviser to either enter into a trade-matching agreement with the dealer, or provide a trade-matching statement to the dealer.
+As a trade-matching party, your sub-advisers are encouraged to either enter into a trade-matching agreement with the dealer, or provide a trade-matching statement to the dealer.
 You may need to work with your sub-advisers to identify your respective roles and responsibilities in the processing of the trades of your mutual funds.